Caleb-J773/DigiShell/README.md

 **Python Powered**
 Built with Python so it works pretty much anywhere and you can customize it if you want.

-**Quick Setup**
-Get on the air in minutes.
-Since DigiShell just wraps FLDIGI, your existing setup works immediately.
-No need to reconfigure everything.

 **Portable Friendly**
 Lightweight and responsive.
-Works great on Raspberry Pi, portable rigs, and field day operations where you don't want to deal with complicated interfaces.
+Works great on small computers, (testing Raspberry Pi's though atm), and field operations

 ## Other Info About This Project
 This is also a personal research and learning project for fun to understand how Large Language Models (LLMs) work to develop projects like this.
 The majority of the code was written by Claude Code (Anthropic's AI coding assistant), and then I went through it, tested everything, fixed issues, and adjusted things to work properly.